JCook22/hs-mma/README.md

 This site was developed using [codeanywhere](https://codeanywhere.com/) and [GitPod](https://www.gitpod.io/), then committed to git and pushed to [GitHub](https://github.com/).

+### Deploying this repository

-This site is deployed using GitPages.
+This repository is deployed using GitPages.
 The following steps must be taken:
-1 - Locate the github repository on GitHub.
+1. Locate the github repository on GitHub.
 [Here](https://github.com/JCook22/hs-mma)
-2 - Find settings from the options at the top of the screen.
+2. Find settings from the options at the top of the screen.
-3 - Navigate down to the Pages section.
+3. Navigate down to the Pages section.
-4 - From the source drop-down box select Deploy from a branch.
+4. From the source drop-down box select Deploy from a branch and from the branches select Main and save.
+5. The page should be live and you can click on Visit site.

+### Cloning this repository

+To clone this repository.
+The following steps must be taken:
+1. Locate the github repository on GitHub.
+[Here](https://github.com/JCook22/hs-mma)
+2. Click on the green Code button and select whether you want to clone it with HTTPS, SSH or GitHub CLI.
+Copy the URL provided.
+3. Open a terminal in your preferred code editor and select a new location for the cloned directory.
+4. Type "git clone" in the terminal, followed by the link you copied in step 2 and press Enter.

+### Forking this repository

+To fork this repository.
+The following steps must be taken:
+1. Locate the github repository on GitHub.
+[Here](https://github.com/JCook22/hs-mma)
+2. Click on the Fork button above the About section.

 ## Credits